inkle/ink/Documentation/WritingWithInk.md

 For convenience, we can give a list a value when it's defined using a bracket:

 	LIST kettleState = cold, (boiling), recently_boiled
-	// this kettle starts the game switched on.
+	// at the start of the game, this kettle is switched on.
 Edgy, huh?

 ...and if the notation for that looks a bit redundant, there's a reason for that coming up in a few subsections time.